 That’s where individual development plans (otherwise known as IDPs) come in.
 During the creation of an IDP, the employee gets agency over their career path, and the employer gets a better idea of how and where to position this person for a promotion that best fits their skills.

 In short, an individual development plan is a document focused on an employee’s desired career development that is created in collaboration between an employee and their manager.
 This can be thought of as a timeline and commitment, between the employee and manager, of what steps they will take to reach their desired goal.
 Whether that be a promotion or a cross-departmental switch.

 IDPs also frequently outline the specifics of the steps an employee will need to take to reach their desired career goals.
-This may include things like attending seminars, reaching higher quotas, taking training modules or college courses.
+This may include things like attending seminars, reaching higher quotas, and taking training modules or college courses.
 Taking on more leadership duties, helping with higher-level projects, etc. The steps needed to advance will look different for every unique employee and position, but the idea is to brainstorm with the employee to create a plan that is actionable and inspiring.

 It’s not enough to create the IDP and then only look at it once a year, however.
-A part of the IDP should be focused on timelines and metrics employees need to meet.
+A part of the IDP should be focused on timelines, and metrics employees need to meet.
 It should include follow-up dates to check in on progress.

 For example, if an employee’s promotion partly hinges on the successful completion of a certain exam.
-The IDP should highlight a timeline of when the employee will study, and by what date they should be scheduling their exam.
+The IDP should highlight a timeline of when the employee will study and by what date they should be scheduling their exam.
 This way, the employee has full visibility, and responsibility, to make their dreams a reality.